florimondmanca/djangorestframework-api-key/README.md

 ## Example project

-An [example project](https://github.com/florimondmanca/djangorestframework-api-key-example) shows usage in the context of a Django project.
+An [example project](https://github.com/florimondmanca/djangorestframework-api-key/tree/master/example_project) shows usage in the context of a Django project.

 ## Security

-### Generation and validation scheme
+### Generation scheme

 An API key is made of two parts:

-- The **API token**: a unique generated public string of characters
+- The **API token**: a unique, generated, public string of characters.
-- The **API secret key**: a generated, cryptographically secure string of characters that the client must keep private.
+- The **API secret key**: a unique, generated string of characters that the client must keep private.

-For security purposes, `djangorestframework-api-key` does not store the secret key at all on the server.
+For obvious security purposes, `djangorestframework-api-key` does not store the secret key at all on the server.
 The latter is shown only once to the client upon API key creation.

+### Validation scheme

+Upon generation, a hash of the token salted by the secret key is computed.

-To verify their identity, clients pass both the token and secret key, which will be used to compute a hash that will be in turn compared to a hash computed when the secret key was generated.
+To verify their permissions, clients pass both the token and secret key.
+These are used to compute a hash that is compared with the one stored in database.
+Access is only granted if hashes match.

 ### Caveats

 [API Keys ≠ Security](https://nordicapis.com/why-api-keys-are-not-enough/): depending on your situation, you should probably not rely on API keys only to authenticate/authorize your clients.
 Doing so **shifts the responsability of Information Security on your clients**.
 This induces risks, especially if detaining an API key gives access to confidential information or write operations.

+More specifically, although this package uses cryptographically secure API key generation and validation schemes, a malicious attacker will be able to impersonate clients if the latter leak their API key.

-As a general advice, **allow only those who require resources to access those specific resources**.
+As a best practice, you should apply the Principle of Least Privilege: **allow only those who require resources to access those specific resources**.
 If your non-user client only needs to access a specific endpoint, add API permissions on that endpoint only.

 Act responsibly.